jump-dev/Pajarito.jl/README.md

 The mixed-integer linear solver is specified by using the `mip_solver` option to `PajaritoSolver`, e.g., `PajaritoSolver(mip_solver=CplexSolver())`.
 You must first load the Julia package which provides the mixed-integer linear solver, e.g., with `using CPLEX`.

 The convex subproblem solver is specified by using the `cont_solver` option, e.g., `PajaritoSolver(cont_solver=IpoptSolver())`.
 When given input in derivative-based nonlinear form, Pajarito requires a derivative-based nonlinear solver, e.g., [Ipopt](https://projects.coin-or.org/Ipopt) or [KNITRO](http://www.ziena.com/knitro.htm).
 When given input in conic form, the convex subproblem solver can be *either* a conic solver like [ECOS](https://github.com/JuliaOpt/ECOS.jl) *or* a derivative-based solver like Ipopt.
-If a derivative-based solver is provided in this case, then Pajarito will go ahead and automatically use it to solve the conic subproblems by using the [ConicNonlinearBridge](https://github.com/mlubin/ConicNonlinearBridge.jl) package.
+If a derivative-based solver is provided in this case, then Pajarito will switch to the derivative-based algorithm by using the [ConicNonlinearBridge](https://github.com/mlubin/ConicNonlinearBridge.jl) package.
 Note that using derivative-based solvers for conic problems can cause numerical instability because conic problems are not always smooth.

 All solvers can have their parameters specified through their corresponding Julia interfaces.
 For example, you probably should turn off the output of the subproblem solvers, e.g., by using `IpoptSolver(print_level=0)`.